MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Monitor GitHub Copilot's response and provide assistance in the Chat view.

-    GitHub Copilot will analyze the constitution.md and spec.md files to generate the plan.
+    GitHub Copilot analyzes the constitution.md and spec.md files to generate the plan.
 Provide permission and assistance when required.

     It can take 6-8 minutes for GitHub Copilot to generate the technical plan and associated markdown files.